AntonEmery/10UpCodeSamples/CodeSample-Angular2.md

 This app dynamically creates websites.
 Parts like the header, footer, and section code structure are hard coded into the Angular project, with unique images and copy coming from a JSON sitting on S3.
 Depending on certain parameters the images and copy can vary from site to site.

 The problem I am trying to solve is I need to dynamically apply a CSS class of `image-1` or `image-2` depending on the size of the image.
 The image can come in two possible dimensions, `280 x 531 or 531 x 431`.
 A separate component makes the `GET` request to S3, and the image url is avalable in our project as the `globalDirective.modelURL` property.

+Lets take a look at the initial implementation.
 #### Component File
 ```javascript
 import { Component, OnInit } from '@angular/core';